Skip to main content

 The If node evaluates a boolean condition and triggers different signals based on the result.

-The If node implements conditional branching logic by evaluating a boolean input when triggered and emitting either a true or false signal based on the result.
-It's fundamental for creating decision-based workflows.
+The If node implements conditional branching logic.
+It evaluates a boolean input when triggered and emits either a True Condition or False Condition signal based on the result.
+It is the fundamental node for creating decision-based workflows and logic forks.

 Inputs